-Required Qualifications for all Contract Officers: Minimum requirements include an accredited bachelor's degree in business or business-related fields such as management, finance, economics, supply chain management, accounting or pre-law (other fields of study will be considered on a case-by-case basis).
+Required Qualifications for all Contract Officers: Minimum requirements include an accredited bachelor's degree, preferably in business or business-related fields such as management, finance, economics, supply chain management, accounting or pre-law (other fields of study will be considered on a case-by-case basis).
 Candidates must possess strong analytic and critical-thinking skills, and must have exceptional customer service skills.
 Excellent written and oral communications skills and attention to administrative detail are required.
 Ability to multi-task in a fast paced environment is essential.

 Desired Qualifications for all Contract Officers: Demonstrated experience and knowledge with the Federal Acquisition Regulation (FAR) guidelines and US Government contracting (which may include the Intelligence Community) are highly desirable.
 Additionally, an advanced accredited degree in Business, Public Administration or Law; designation as a Certified Federal Contracts Manager (CFCM), Certified Commercial Contracts Manager (CCCM), or Certified Professional Contracts Manager (CPCM); or Defense Acquisitions Workforce Improvement Act (DAWIA) certification are desirable.

 ALL POSITIONS REQUIRE RELOCATION TO THE WASHINGTON DC METROPOLITAN AREA.